Fertility Preservation FAQ

 The IVF and fertility preservation processes are very similar.

-Do I need to give myself injections?
+Do I need to give myself injections for an egg retrieval?

 Yes.
 You will receive specific training from a member of our care team on how to give injections of the medications that will be prescribed to you.